 This is where the New Medicine Service can help.
 Our pharmacists are experts in medicines; they are able to offer you support and advice and answer any questions or concerns, so your new medicine becomes a normal part of your daily routine.

 If you live elsewhere in the UK you can still get new medicine support and advice from our pharmacists.
 Just pop in and ask; they’ll be more than happy to help you.

 Keeping your GP informed

-This is a NHS service so we do tell your GP that you’ve taken part in the service, and also let them know the outcome of our discussions.
+This is an NHS service so we might tell your GP that you’ve taken part in the service, and also let them know the outcome of our discussions.
 This is really important as it helps to give a consistent approach to your treatment, and will keep them informed about any concerns you've had and how we have worked through them.

 IMPORTANT: It’s essential that you always take your medicine.
 If you’re unsure about anything, please speak to our pharmacist or a doctor for advice.
 Never simply stop your treatment as this could have negative effects.

 LloydsDirect by LloydsPharmacy can help with your NHS repeat prescriptions